Global Entry Frequently Asked Questions

 If you have a U.S. address, the card will be mailed there.
 If you do not have a U.S. address, it will be sent to your designated U.S. point of contact or to a Global Entry enrollment center that you designate.

 Activate your card within 30 days of receipt or you will be unable to use your card at the Trusted Traveler lanes.
-To activate your card, log into your GOES account.
+To activate your card, log into your TTP account.
 After you sign in, click on the Activate Membership Card button under the Program Membership(s) section on the Homepage.

-You can request a replacement card by logging into your GOES account and selecting Manage Membership.
+You can request a replacement card by logging into your TTP account and selecting Manage Membership.
 Next select Request for Global Entry Card.
 A $25 fee is charged for the replacement card.
 By requesting the replacement card, the original card will be deactivated and no longer functional.

-Login to GOES.
+Login to TTP.
 On the GOES home page under Program Membership(s), click on "Manage Membership."
 Then click on the "Add Trusted Traveler Program."
 Make any changes necessary.
 On the U.S. Customs and Border Protection (CBP) Trusted Traveler Program List page, select the checkbox next to the NEXUS option.
 On the next page you will see the NEXUS logo.
 You will need to provide additional information and answer questions; (some of these questions are very similar).
 Once all the application information is entered/ corrected, certify your application and pay the fee.
 Applicants seeking to use NEXUS to enter Canada must complete an enrollment interview with the Canada Border Services Agency.

 Global Entry members who wish to drive their vehicle in the SENTRI lanes, must register their vehicle with CBP and schedule an appointment at a SENTRI enrollment center to conduct a 7-point vehicle inspection.